-To help our member families navigate the evolving nature of their single family offices, I have created the FOA Family Office Checklist.
+To help our member families navigate the evolving nature of their single family offices, I have created the Family Office Association Family Office Checklist.
 By consulting with our members, industry experts and thought leaders and professionals in a variety of fields, we have drafted what we believe to be an invaluable asset as you navigate the waters of family wealth and success.

 Purchase the Checklist for $249 Become a Digital Member for $170/month

 The checklist is available to all Premium and Digital Members here: Single Family Office Best Practice Checklist.

 Become a member to get instant access to the Checklist and other great resources in our Knowledge Center.
 Digital Memberships are $170/month, learn more here: Digital Membership Information.

 In this 40-page guide, you will find an actionable checklist of items for evaluating your own family office.